Skip to main contentSkip to navigation

 3. Acquire (variable): add click-to-WhatsApp ads or SEO content to generate new demand.

 This way your costs only rise as your sales do.
-To start at the free end of that curve today, create your WatEase account and see the current tiers on the pricing page.
+To start at the lean end of that curve today, create your WatEase account and see the current tiers on the pricing page.
 For the wider market context, the official Meta WhatsApp Business Platform pricing explains the conversation-fee model in detail.

 #cost#pricing#online-store#whatsapp-store#india#budget